memfault/interrupt/_posts/2020-06-23-device-firmware-update-cookbook.md

 the next reboot, and the loader may want to pass arguments to the application.

 On some platforms, scratch registers can be used as mailboxes between the different programs.
 This is the case for the STM32.
-For all others we must make do with RAM.
+For all others, we must make do with RAM.
 "But François, isn't RAM volatile"?
 Not quite: as long as your MCU remains powered, the SRAM will hold its state.
 For short durations, you can treat it as non-volatile storage.